Touhidul121/All_code1/README.md

 # All_code1
-This part 2 of All code repositoy
+This part 2 of All code repository